davidsntg/azure-dns-private-resolver-microhack/README.md

 ![image](images/azurefirewall-provisionning.png)

 Your Azure Firewall instance will take about 10 minutes to deploy.
-When the deployment completes, go to the new firewall's overview tile a take note of its *private* IP address.
+When the deployment completes, go to the new firewall's overview tile and take note of its *private* IP address.

 ## Task 2: Configure Azure Firewall DNS proxy